 When you hear your inner critic, talk back to it (maybe not out loud in your cubicle or in line at the grocery store).
 Experts say when you talk back to it; you take away its power.

-Remember to realize you have choice in the matter.
+Remember to realize you have a choice in the matter.

 Grow your best friend in your mind.
 Turn your critic into your biggest fan.
 What if you had a best friend who stood up to the bully – like a classic movie throw down in the high school cafeteria where the nice guy wins and the bully leaves the building and changes his ways?